-The tables below sets out an initial draft of the some key shared priority schemes from transportation improvement that the Councils will work together to promote for funding.
-These projects reflect key infrastructure needed to deliver economic growth in Norfolk and will help to coordinate implementation, prioritise activity and respond to funding opportunities.
+The tables below set out some key shared priority schemes for transportation improvement that the Councils will work together to promote for funding.
+These projects reflect key infrastructure needed to deliver economic growth in Norfolk and will help to co-ordinate implementation, prioritise activity and respond to funding opportunities.
 Local Authorities have agreed to these projects being priorities which shall be promoted with focus on further work needed on business cases to promote the schemes for capital funding.
 It should be noted that in relation to transportation matters there are significant packages of infrastructure investment planned in a number of urban areas (the largest of which is the Norwich Area Transportation Strategy).
-Each of these could be considered to be strategically significant and unlock considerable housing and economic development potential but are typically better viewed as an amalgam of more localised improvements which will be funded from a variety of sources over many years and so are not included in the lists below at this stage.
+Each of these could be considered to be strategically significant and unlock considerable housing and economic development potential but are typically better viewed as an amalgam of more localised improvements which will be funded from a variety of sources over many years and so are not included in the lists over the page at this stage.